How to Bathe a Ferret–Important Steps

 - Warm water–about the temperature you would use to take a bath yourself.
 Be sure it is not too hot or too cold.
 Fill the tub or sink with a few inches of water.
 Be sure your ferret can reach the bottom of the tub or sink and be able to keep her head above the water.
 You don’t want to force her to have to swim if she doesn’t want too.

 - Ferret Shampoo–Choose a shampoo specifically made for ferrets.
 Shampoos made for other animals can easily dry out a ferret’s skin and fur.
 Depending on your ferret’s needs, and your preferences, select a shampoo that’s right for her.
 Need some suggestions?
 See these recommended shampoos.

 - Ferret Conditioner (optional)–Ferret conditioner replenishes the oils lost in bathing.
 Again, be sure to select a conditioner specifically made for ferrets.
 This conditioner smells great!

 - A towel–Ferrets get cold quickly, so you may want to put the towel in the dryer before the bath so it’s warm to the touch afterward.
-If you want to get a fast drying and absorbent towel to dry your ferret, this towel is a great choice.
+If you want to get a fast-drying and absorbent towel to dry your ferret, these towels are a great choice.

 Make sure the water temperature is okay.